 Is the claim that the top five (or seven) companies in the world are platform businesses, really true?
 Or that the world is being overtaken by platforms?
 And if so, how useful is this characterization?

-I was an early advocate of both the platform model and of ecosystem thinking, so I am biased towards saying yes.
+I was an early advocate of both the platform model and ecosystem thinking, so I am biased towards saying yes.
 But I am going to say no.

 The easy attribution of platform status to almost anything that’s digital makes me uneasy.
 If we keep asserting that all the most successful companies are digital platforms or use a platform business model, then for sure this consolidates the attraction of the concept.
 But it has to be true as well.